-5.5.3 Compressor Synchronization (Standard)
+5.5.3 Compressor Synchronization or Remote Start/Stop (Standard)

-The controller has the capability to synchronize the dryer with the compressor when the compressor switches ON and OFF.
+The controller has the capability to synchronize the dryer with the compressor when the compressor switches ON and OFF (i.e. Remote Stop/Start).
 Hence, it prevents a situation where the dryer continues to operate and use purge air from the compressed air network though there is no supply of compressed air.
-In case the voltage (120V AC-Input) drops at the input, the purge exhaust valves are immediately closed.
+When voltage (24V DC) is applied at the PLC input, the dryer will stop and the exhaust valve on the drying tower will close immediately.
+However, if the regenerating tower is in heating phase when the 24V DC signal is applied, the heating phase will continue until that step is complete.